 Traverse roofs with confidence, designed for secure, stable movement on elevated surfaces.
 Reduce fall risks, and ensure workplace safety like never before.

-Safe at Heights are leaders in the design, supply and installation of roof walkways, guard railing and fall prevention systems.
-You have the option of either aluminium or fibre.
-All walkways must comply with AS1657.
+Safe@Heights are leaders in the design, supply and installation of roof walkways, guard railing and fall prevention systems.
+You have the option of either aluminium or fibre walkways, however we recommend aluminium due to its longevity.
+All roof access walkways must comply with AS1657:2018.
 Our dedicated team of professional height safety designers and installers will ensure your system is fit for purpose, compliant and above all safe.

 Our professional and helpful team are ready to assist you at any time.
 Why not call us today and discuss how we can help you.

 Also known as roof catwalk systems, roof walkways protect the roof from the damage of foot traffic.
 We see the effects of this wear and tear every day.
 Dints and depressions in sheeting quickly turn into splits and then leaks.
 Over time, this becomes extremely costly.
 On some of the higher profiled roof sheeting, we also see workers twisting their ankles.
 When having to access plant on larger areas, walking on this type of sheeting is also time consuming.
 Roof access walkways also increase the level of safety when working at heights by giving a clear path of entry and exit to plant.
 Well-designed roof walkway systems ensure that workers stay away from dangerous areas such as fall zones.
 There are two main types which we install: aluminium and fibre.
 Each has its own unique advantages.